Don’t be sheepish about being a germ-fighting champion for your new baby! Because, if you don't defend your baby…who will?

 5. Wash Your Hands – A Lot!

 This really works, especially when you return home from public places.
 Regular soap is fine.
-(Don’t use antibacterial soap.
-It contains harsh chemicals.
+(Don’t use antibacterial soaps.
+They contain harsh chemicals.
 As of Sept.
 2016, the FDA banned 19 chemicals found in these soaps, but has not yet ruled on 3 chemicals.)

 6. The Importance of Scrubbing—and Rubbing